Mastitis is an inflammation of the breast. The pain, heat and swelling can be very intense.

 If your symptoms do not improve, talk to your GP.

 There is a wide range of breastfeeding support available in Ireland.
-Find your local breastfeeding support group or talk to your GP or public health nurse.
+Contact your local breastfeeding support group or talk to your GP or public health nurse.